-BJP fields additional AG Bhargava for Indore mayor's post | Politics
+BJP fields Additional AG Bhargava for Indore mayor's post | Politics

 Bhargava's rival in the election will be Congress candidate and sitting MLA Sanjay Shukla.
 The saffron party also announced Prahlad Patel as its candidate for Ratlam mayor.
 On Tuesday, it had released a list of 13 mayoral candidates.

-The party is yet to decide mayoral candidate for Gwalior, the home turf of Union minister Jyotiraditya Scindia.
+On Wednesday evening, the BJP also announced the name of Suman Sharma as mayoral candidate from Gwalior, the home turf of Union minister Jyotiraditya Scindia.
 In Bhopal, the party has fielded former corporator Malati Rai against Congress' Vibha Patel, a former mayor.

 The elections to 347 municipal bodies in the state will be held in two phases.
 As many as 133 local bodies will go to polls on July 6, and 214 municipalities will have elections on July 13, an election official said.